Temperatures will be well above average as the high pressure will dominate the region through the weekend.

 Just in time for the weekend, Mother Nature is settling down.
 It should be nice with moderate temperatures just below average.

-Temperatures Tuesday will be similar to Monday but maybe a touch warmer with the off-shore flow.
+Temperatures Thursday will be similar to Wednesday, maybe a degree or two warmer in spots because of the early sunshine.

 There’s chances for isolated t-storms in some parts of the Southland Wednesday.
 The marine layer over the basin should break up for hazy sunshine in the afternoon.